Want to Build Muscle? Avoid These 4 Common Mistakes!

 Similar to our mistake #1, recovery is most important during sleep.
 During sleep, our bodies are working hard to recover from our daily exposure to stress while re-balancing our neurotransmitters and other hormones so that we can begin another day fresh.
 Not getting enough duration or quality of sleep can lead to a decreased androgen and growth hormone levels.

 Tip – Stick to a consistent sleep schedule and avoid electronics.
 Read more HERE

 Poor Gut Health

-Tip – Focus on consuming balanced meals with adequate fiber.
+Tip – Focus on consuming balanced meals with adequate fibre.
 Starting a gut rebuild protocol is what we recommend prior to starting a muscle gaining program.
 Find more HERE